horizon-eda/horizon-docs/build-win32.rst

 You won’t be able to double-click the resulting executables since all the required DLLs are in a directory unknown to windows.
 You’ll have to launch them from the mingw shell using ``./horizon-eda`` for example.
-For the pool download to work, you’ll have to copy the file ``/mingw64/ssl/certs/ca-bundle.crt`` to the directory the directory ``horizon-eda.exe`` resides in.

 Packaging
 ---------